-Through a profiling and validation analysis of the feasibility of parallelizing the different processes and solutions, we can determine if FPGA Hardware Acceleration is the ideal solution for your company, especially if it works with complex algorithms and large volumes of data.
+Through a profiling and validation analysis of the feasibility of parallelizing the different processes and solutions, we can determine if FPGA Hardware Acceleration is the ideal solution for your company, especially when working with complex algorithms and large data volumes.

 In this way, your business can improve user satisfaction rates by offering a faster and smoother experience with reduced processing times; additionally, and thanks to the reduction of TCO, your budget control can be optimized.